London's yields are low

 |Source: Arla Q3 2014|

-Foreign residential property investors in Britain face a rising rumble of dicontent from the British public about exorbitant housing prices in London, which rightly or wrongly is partly blamed on the large numbers of foreign buyers, as well as the continuous flow of immigrants into London.
+Foreign residential property investors in Britain have long faced a rising rumble of discontent from the British public about exorbitant housing prices in London, which rightly or wrongly is partly blamed on the large numbers of foreign buyers, as well as the continuous flow of immigrants into London.
 Both are hot-button issues.

-One result is that foreign buyers will soon be liable to capital gains taxes when they sell their UK properties (previously they were exempt).
+One result is that foreign buyers are now liable to capital gains taxes when they sell their UK properties (previously they were exempt).
 Another is that stamp duty has been ramped up on higher-end properties.
 There is talk of further measures - it is widely agreed that Council Tax is too low on high-end properties, and the Liberal Democrats have been agitating for a mansion tax.

 Round trip transaction costs are higher in the UK now than they were in the past, especially in London given higher stamp duties on expensive properties.
 See our UK residential property transaction costs analysis and our Residential property transaction costs in UK compared to other countries.